elixirland/ecosystem/ECOSYSTEM.md

 ### Hologram

-Hologram is a full stack isomorphic web framework that can be used on top of Phoenix.
+Hologram is a full stack isomorphic web framework that can be used on top of the Phoenix Framework.

 [Documentation](https://github.com/bartblast/hologram)